indicwiki-iiit/Movie_artists/README.md

 ## main.py
 Github file Link: https://github.com/indicwiki-iiit/Movie_artists/blob/main/main.py

-This contains all python code for generating movie artists xml, and this the final code used for generating the articles.
+This contains all python code for generating movie artists xml, and this the final code used for rendering the articles.